SQL Injection Testing Tutorial (Example and Prevention of SQL Injection Attack)

 Risks of SQL Injection

 As sensitive data is being stored in the database, there are more risks involved in the system’s security.
-If any personal website or blog’s data would be stolen, then there won’t be much damage when compared to the data that would be stolen from the banking system.
+If any personal website or blog’s data were stolen, then there wouldn’t be much damage when compared to the data that would be stolen from the banking system.

 The main purpose of this attack is to hack the system’s database, therefore this attack’s consequences can really be harmful.